Royal Variety Show (Only Fools and Horses)

-"Royal Variety Show" is a mini-episode of the BBC sit-com, Only Fools and Horses.
-It was performed live at the Royal Variety Performance on 24 November 1986, and first screened on BBC 1 on 29 November 1986.
+"Royal Variety Show" is a mini-episode of the BBC sitcom Only Fools and Horses.
+It was performed live at the Royal Variety Performance on 24 November 1986, and first screened on BBC1 on 29 November 1986.

 Synopsis

 Del Boy, Rodney and Uncle Albert arrive at The Theatre Royal, Drury Lane, London thinking they are delivering Whisky to Chunky Lewis, a nightclub owner in the West End.
 Unfortunately they take a wrong turn and end up walking into the middle of the Royal Variety Performance.